AFC Ajax: Supporters

-Ajax are known for having fanatic core supporter-groups, of which F-Side and VAK410 are the most famous.
-F-Side were founded on 3 October 1976, and are situated right behind the goal in the Johan Cruyff Arena, on the southern end of the stadium in rows 125–129.
-Their name is derived from the group's former location on the F-side of the old De Meer Stadion.
-The F-side supporters are responsible for a big part of the atmosphere in the stadium, but are also known for rioting during and after matches.
+Ajax is known for having fanatic core supporter-groups, of which F-Side and VAK410 are the most famous.
+The F-Side was founded on 3 October 1976, and is situated right behind the goal in the Johan Cruyff Arena, on the southern end of the stadium in rows 125–129.
+Its name is derived from the group's former location on the F-side of the old De Meer Stadion.
+The F-side supporters are responsible for a big part of the atmosphere in the stadium, and are also known for rioting during and after matches.
 If in any match Ajax should win the coin toss, the second half of the match Ajax always play towards the south-end of the stadium.
-VAK410 (English: Row 410) were founded in 2001 and are situated in the Zuidhoek (South corner) of the stadium on the upper ring in rows 424–425.
+VAK410 (English: Row 410) was founded in 2001 and is situated in the Zuidhoek (South corner) of the stadium on the upper ring in rows 424–425.
 The group was originally situated on the North-West side of the stadium in row 410, from where it derives its name, until relocating to their current place in the stands in 2008.
 Members of VAK410 are known to perform various stunts, which include massive banners, to enhance the atmosphere in the stadium.
 Neither F-Side or VAK410 have seats in their sections of the stadium, and both groups stand for the duration of the match.

 Through the official Football Top 20 of Dutch sports research group SPORT+MARKT, it was revealed in 2010 that Ajax had approximately 7.1 million supporters throughout Europe.
 This is significantly more than rivals Feyenoord and PSV (each 1.6 and 1.3 million, respectively), which puts Ajax as the club with the 15th-most supporters across Europe.
 The study also revealed that approximately 39% of the Netherlands were Ajax supporters.
 Not only does Ajax have many supporters, but several fans attend their matches in European competition, with an average attendance of 48,677 spectators for every international match Ajax played, putting the team at 12th place in Europe for highest attendance, ahead of high-profile clubs such as Milan and Chelsea.
 It is noteworthy that not all stadiums share the capacity of the Johan Cruyff Arena.